LoreMaru/watch-this/README.md

 # Watch This!

-Are you sitting on the couch and don't know what to watch? "`Watch This!`" is here for you!
-Get inspired by a randomly chosen movie.
-Still unsatisfied?
-Reroll to find the right movie for you or check out our lists (most popular and top rated)
+Are you sitting on the sofa and don't know what to watch?
+"Watch this!" is here for you!
+Get inspired by a randomly chosen movie, you can make a raise to find the right movie for you.
+Still not satisfied?
+Do a search (by title or genre) or check out our lists (most popular and top rated).
+Do you prefer TV series?
+No problem, click on the switch and and continue your search

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).